ajguerrer/notebook/content/google-testing-blog/whittaker.md

 - *Product expertise* - A good developer knows how the product works; a good tester knows how to use it.[^8]
-- *Bill of materials* - Testers should bea able to reference a complete list of features that can be tested.[^9]
+- *Bill of materials* - Testers should be able to reference a complete list of features that can be tested.[^9]
 - *Risk analysis* - Features are not equally important, or equally time consuming to test.
 Have a model to quantitatively analyze the risk of each feature.[^17]